Historic ferries of the Atlanta area: Grogan's Ferry

-Grogan's Ferry (later, Martin's Ferry) was a ferry located on the Chattahoochee River in the northern part of Milton County, now present day Fulton County, near Milton.
+Grogan's Ferry (later, Martin's Ferry) was a ferry located on the Chattahoochee River in the northern part of Milton County, now present day Fulton County, near Milton between the Shallow Ford and the Island Ford.
+The ferry began operating in 1829 by Reuben Martin, who was one of the original members of Ebenezer Primitive Baptist Church.

 Heard's Ferry

 Heard's Ferry, originally Isom's Ferry, was operated by John Heard (1835–1931).
 It was named for Judge John Stevens Heard, who served as a corporal in the 9th Georgia Battalion Artillery and is buried in the Heard family cemetery off Heards Ferry Road not far from the ferry location.

 Howell Ferry

 This ferry was near Duluth and crossed over the Chattahoochee River.
 A street off Peachtree Industrial Boulevard bears its name.
 The ferry is named for Captain Evan P. Howell and the Howell family who operated it.